 The key goals of CVR are:

-- Integrate research at Duke-NUS, SingHealth (via SNEC/SERI/ EYE ACP), and Duke-Durham and optimise interactions with existing Signature Research Programmes (SRPs), especially in the areas of complementary research with the Health Services and Systems Research SRP and the Neuroscience and Behavioural Disorders SRP.
+- Integrate research at Duke-NUS, SingHealth (via SNEC/SERI/ EYE ACP), and Duke-Durham and optimise interactions with existing Signature Research Programmes (SRPs), especially in the areas of complementary research with the Neuroscience and Behavioural Disorders (NBD) Programme and the Cardiovascular and Metabolic Disorders (CVMD) Programme.

 - Address gaps in critical areas of fundamental visual sciences research in Singapore by strengthening and developing interactive and collaborative research programmes in ophthalmology and vision disorders, which are part of the major national strategic focus area.